 Watch Suzanne’s full eyeliner tutorial below:

 Looking for a new eyeliner?
-Here are our favorite.
+Here are a few of our favorites:

 This smooth gel eyeliner for sensitive eyes from ALMAY is hypoallergenic, fragrance free, and ophthalmologist tested.
 It has a creamy texture and the rich color glides smoothly and effortlessly onto lids without tugging.
 It’s offered in six different shades and dries instantly for an intense eye look.